percona/psmdb-docs/docs/install/upgrade-from-60.md

 1. Make a full backup of your data and configuration files

 2. In Percona Server for MongoDB 7.0, journaling is enabled by default.
-Thus,  the `storage.journal.enabled` configuration option has no effect.
-Edit the configuration file and remove the `storage.journal.enabled` option to ensure successful database start after the upgrade.
+Both the `storage.journal.enabled` configuration option and the corresponding `--journal`, `--no-journal` command-line options are ignored.
+You receive the corresponding warning during the server start after the upgrade.
+To get rid of this warning, change your configuration to remove the journaling options.

 === "Upgrade on Debian and Ubuntu"